devmount/SongDrive/README.md

     }
     ```

-7. To create the necessary database structure, go to *Database* in the left menu of your Firebase dashboard, click on the three dot menu on the upper right corner of the database field and choose *Import JSON*.
-In the following file selection dialog, browse for the file `database.json` contained in this repository and import it.

-8. Either start the development server with hot reload at `localhost:8080` ...
+7. Now your app is ready to be launched.
+Either start the development server with hot reload at `localhost:8080` ...

     ```bash
     yarn serve
     ```

-9. ... or create an optimized production build with minification
+8. ... or create an optimized production build with minification.
+All build files can be found in the `dist` directory.

     ```bash
     yarn build
     ```

+> **HINT**
+>
+> The setup process is still in development.
+An additional step with the possibility to add test data will be added soon.

 ## Licence